-The Charity Commission has published a summary of the responses to its consultation on its draft guidance on charities that are connected with non-charitable organisations: maintaining your charity’s separation and independence.
+The Charity Commission published a summary of the responses to its consultation on its draft guidance on charities that are connected with non-charitable organisations (maintaining your charity’s separation and independence).

 Feedback suggested that production of a single source of guidance on this issue would be useful.
-The Commission says that, in the light of the responses, it will decide which changes to content or design best address the consultation feedback, with an emphasis on the following common themes highlighted by respondents:
+The Commission said that, in the light of the responses, it was to be decided which changes to content or design best addressed the consultation feedback, with an emphasis on the following common themes highlighted by respondents:

 - the tone – and some of the content – of the current draft puts too much emphasis on the risks of charities’ connections with non-charities – there should be more focus on the benefits;